 (Imagined, REALLY, JUST PRETEND, AND IN GOOD FUN) Giacomo becomes my lover.
 Not because of his good looks, but because he is totally unfazed by what could have wrecked a perfectly good day on any vacation.
 Indeed, he makes a B plane, by calling his friend who swiftly arrives with B car.

 Imagined I lie under an umbrella by the pool at the Tonnara hotel.
-I’m already tan and of course I’ve prepped by body for swimsuit wearing by taking barre classes for the last eight weeks.
+I’m already tan and of course, I’ve prepped my body for swimsuit wearing by taking barre classes for the last eight weeks.
 (Wait a minute, this is a fantasy, I don’t have to exercise!)
-I sip procecco.
+I sip prosecco.

 I’m wishing I could take the time to linger poolside and enjoy the tuna crostini the hotel has graciously prepared.

 Instead, I wolf it down in the back seat of Giacomo’s car, olive oil seeping down my wrists.

 Now that I’m on La Dolce Vita time, it’s time for a little culture.
 I go to the ancient city of Erice.
 It sits at the top of the mountain that was the backdrop to my sunbathing.
 I get there by cable car.
 Giacomo and I take in spectacular views of Trapani as we ascend.